• Latest

 According to the poll, Harris is leading the pack with 31% of the potential vote.
 She is followed by California Governor Gavin Newsom with 16%, former Transportation Secretary Pete Buttigieg with 7%, and New York Congresswoman Alexandria Ocasio-Cortez with 6%.

-The poll also shows that 18% are not sure which of the 13 Democratic names in the Party they would support in the primary.
+The poll also shows that 18% are not sure which of the 13 Democratic names in the party they would support in the primary.

 The survey polled 1,152 Democrats and “left-leaning” Independents from March 2 to March 5, 2026, “with each group weighted to match that party’s national population.”

 The poll showed 32% of Democrats back Harris, along with 18% of independents.
-In an October survey, Harris received 27% among Independents.
+In an October survey, Harris had received 27% among Independents.

 “Harris proved to be the most popular choice among all racial groups.
 She remains by far the favored candidate among Black voters, garnering 55% of their support, 29% of Hispanic and Latinos, 25% of whites and 30% of other races grouped together,” the poll noted.
 “Hispanic or Latino respondents showed the strongest support for Newsom among all racial groups surveyed, followed by whites, other races grouped together, and Blacks.”